Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

-\textbf{Full-reference Evaluation.} Fig.~\ref{fig:VisualComparison1} and Fig.~\ref{fig:VisualComparison2} show the qualitative comparison results on Test-S300 and Test-U90, respectively.
-For the Test-S300 dataset, the images enhanced by Fusion-based and RED methods had a reddish bias and failed to recover the true image details from the haze.
-The Retinex-based and UWCNN methods reduced the saturation of the enhanced images and even distorted the true color tones.
-Water-Net and Ucolor approximated the real colors of the synthesized images, but they still introduced significant artifacts.
-In contrast, WaterFormer did not generate artifacts and closely restored the brightness, color tones, and details in each region of the recovered images.
-Regarding the Test-U90 dataset, apart from Water-Net and WaterFormer, other methods failed to recover the desired colors, introduced artifacts, or could not effectively dehaze the images.
-Our proposed WaterFormer could better restore the colors and details and produced more accurate results than Water-Net.
+Fig.~\ref{fig:VisualComparison3} and Fig.~\ref{fig:VisualComparison4} show the qualitative comparison results on Test-U60 and Test-SQ16, respectively.
+For the Test-U60 dataset, none of the methods produced satisfactory results.
+For example, while the UDCP method performed color correction, its capability was relatively weak, and the resulting images suffered from insufficient brightness.
+The MLLE method, on the other hand, produced incorrect color recovery results, such as a green submarine body (second row) and a purple ocean (third row).
+The FUnIE method introduced color artifacts that were inaccurate.
+All of the U-shape, DM-water, and GuidedHybSensUIR methods produced enhanced images that lacked adequate contrast and sharpness.
+Unlike the above methods, the images restored by WaterFormer exhibited satisfactory brightness, contrast, sharpness, and color.
+Similarly, for the Test-SQ16 dataset, the UDCP method again produced images with insufficient brightness.
+The MLLE and FUnIE methods struggled with recovering the correct colors and introduced severe color artifacts.
+The U-shape, DM-water and GuidedHybSensUIR methods also failed to restore the contrast and sharpness of the images adequately.
+In comparison, the images generated by WaterFormer restored more colors and details as much as possible, without introducing any additional color shifts or artifacts.

-\textbf{Non-reference Evaluation.} Fig.~\ref{fig:VisualComparison3} and Fig.~\ref{fig:VisualComparison4} show the qualitative comparison results on Test-U60 and Test-SQ16 , respectively.
-For the Test-U60 dataset, none of the methods satisfactorily performed.
-For example, the Fusion-based method generated artificial colors, the UDCP method produced low-brightness results, the UWCNN method shows minimal enhancement effect, the Water-Net method had limited effect on the shark image in the third row, the FUnIE method tended to produce color artifacts, and the U-shape method yielded low contrast results.
-Meanwhile, the images enhanced by WaterFormer achieved satisfying brightness, contrast, and color.
-Similarly, for the Test-SQ16 dataset, the Fusion-based, UDCP, UWCNN, and FUnIE methods failed to effectively restore the image colors.
-Water-Net and FUnIE introduced color shifts and artifacts, whereas the U-shape method had disappointing contrast and edge details in the enhanced images.
-In contrast, the images enhanced by WaterFormer restored as many colors and details as possible but exhibited minimal color shifts and artifacts.
+\textbf{Overhead.} In Tab.~\ref{tab:CompareMethods}, we included the inference speed of each method.
+Furthermore, for deep learning methods, we measured the total cost of the network using the total number of parameters (\#Param) and multiply-accumulate operations (MACs).
+All inference speed and network cost measurements were conducted on images of size $256\times256$.
+Compared to other methods, our proposed WaterFormer achieves optimal inference results while maintaining fast inference speed and relatively low network overhead.